The King of the Kickboxers: Plot

 Upon his arrival in Thailand, Jake meets his contact Anderson, who tells him that the men behind the snuff films look around for fighters to star in their films.
 Therefore, Jake must find a way to get attention.
 While this is going on, an American fighter, Dan Handel, is the latest star of Khan's new film, in which he learns the hard way about what filming is like.
 When Dan is cut for real and then shot at, he is shocked to discover the body of a dead woman.
 Khan arrives and beats up Dan before impaling him on a hook, causing his death.
 Jake's first attempt at a Muay Thai school proves to be unsuccessful.
 However, his actions grab the attention of Thasi, a Thai-American Muay Thai fighter.
 That night, as a reward for his latest actions, Khan is given a chance to choose a woman to spend the night with and chooses Molly, an American who came to Thailand to start a modeling career only to find herself duped with nowhere else to go.
 When she tricks Khan into doing a tradition of washing up for him, she escapes.
-When Khan sends men after her, Jake comes to her rescue and the two form a bond.
+When Khan sends men after her, Jake comes to her rescue and the two bond over the experience.

 The next day, Thasi follows Jake, Jake confronts him only to be beaten up.
 Jake is convinced that he will need more than street smarts if he plans to defeat Khan.
 Thasi, knowing Jake will not be able to stand a chance against Khan with his current skill, recommends a fighter named Prang, who is the only man to come close to defeating Khan.
 Since the devastating loss, Prang has resorted to becoming a hermit living off the Mekong River.
-When Jake arrives to Prang's place, Prang is completely drunk and blows Jake off.
+When Jake arrives to Prang's place, Prang seems to be completely drunk and blows Jake off.
 As Jake sets off to leave, Prang's chimpanzee steals Jake's passport.
 The next day, Jake heads to Prang to retrieve his passport and sees Prang getting mugged.
 Jake's attempt proves unsuccessful with Prang showcasing his martial arts skills, knocking out all of the muggers and sending them away.
 He admits the mugging was a ruse to see how well Jake can fight and invites him to dinner.